 Adirondack Mountains New York, USA Travel Guide

-It doesn't matter if you have a day or weeks, these itineraries guide your exploration.
+If you have a day or weeks, these itineraries guide your exploration.

 Detailed plans for short and extended stays in the Adirondacks.

-A quick stop in Lake Placid.
+A quick stop in The lake Placid.

 Lake Placid/High Peaks focused, balancing adventure and relaxation.